OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_delta.md

 This method allows your app to track changes to a drive and its children over time.

 Your app begins by calling `delta` without any parameters.
 The service starts enumerating the drive's hierarchy, returning pages of items and either an `@odata.nextLink` or an `@odata.deltaLink`, as described below.
+Newest items are returned first.
 Your app should continue calling with the `@odata.nextLink` until you no longer see an `@odata.nextLink` returned, or you see a response with an empty set of changes.

 After you have finished receiving all the changes, you may apply them to your local state.